How to Make Beetroot Mung Bean (Lentil) Curry

 - Heat oil in a deep-bottomed pan.
 Throw in the mustard seeds.
 Let them crackle.
 Add cumin.
 Saute until the seeds break.

 - Throw in the curry leaves, ginger-garlic paste, chopped onions, and slit green chilies.
 Saute until onions turn pinkish.

 - Add soaked mung beans, chopped beetroot, and salt.
 Cook the mixture on high heat for 2 minutes while stirring continuously.

 - Next, lower the heat and add 2 cups (0.47 liters) of water.
 Cover the pan.
-Cook until both beetroot and mung beans become soft and gets cooked completely.
+Cook until both beetroot and mung beans become soft and completely cooked.
 This step may take about 10 minutes.

 - Throw in all the spice powders, like coriander powder, garam masala powder, and dry mango powder.
 Mix well and continue cooking.

-- By now, the mixture becomes almost dry.
+- By now, the mixture should be almost dry.
 Add water if needed.
 This curry should be semi-solid.
 Adjust accordingly.